Setting up for Offset

 Overview

 This topic describes how to update your offset presses and change their status.
 With offset, changing the status affects pricing.
 That's why an offset press should never be taken off line because it's down for a few days, waiting for a part to come in.
-The only reason you would deactivate your four-color press is because you don't have a four-color press, real or virtual.
+The only reason you would deactivate your four-color press is because you don't have a four-color press.
 It's a way of telling Morning Flight to automatically assign all four-color runs to the two-color press, twice through.
-In other words, to calculate four-color prices not at the four-color rate, but at the two-color rate times two.
+In short, taking an offset press off line won't change the number of colors you can quote.
+What it will do, without fail, is change your pricing.

 Changing the Status